lileio/image_service/readme.md

 ### File Storage

-File system storage is also available, note that you will be responsible for hosting/serving the images and full URL generation.
+File system storage is also available, note that you will be responsible for hosting/serving behind something like nginx or a CDN.

 ```
 FILE_LOCATION=/path/to/webserver